ACIT student wins 2021 Congressional App Challenge

 Te’ Jean was excited to find out he won the award.

 He lives in Atlantic City with his mother, Natasha, and sister, Madilynn.
-His goal is to go to college and work in the information technology field, likely developing apps.
+His goal is to go to college and work in IT, likely developing apps.
 He already has plans for his next one.

 “I plan to develop Homework-Helper II to help students with reading and other subjects,” he said.

+Legislators in the Assembly on Friday sponsored a measure that would provide grants to the s…

-The 2021 Congressional App Challenge ended on Nov.
+The 2021 Congressional App Challenge ended Nov.
 1, yielding 2,101 fully functioning apps.
-A total of 7,174 students registering for this year’s competition.
-In all, 340 members of Congress hosted Congressional App Challenges in their districts across 50 states, Puerto Rico, Guam, the Mariana Islands, the U.S. Virgin Islands and Washington, D.C.
+A total of 7,174 students registered for this year’s competition.
+In all, 340 members of Congress hosted App Challenges in their districts across 50 states, Puerto Rico, Guam, the Mariana Islands, the U.S. Virgin Islands and Washington, D.C.

-This year’s event will take place in Washington D.C.
-April 20-22.
+This year’s event will take place April 20 to 22 in Washington.
 Te’Jean plans to attend and to demonstrate his app to Van Drew.

-“I’m a bit nervous because I am not an extraverted person,” he said.
-“But I am excited for the opportunity.”